 There are many to choose from, but Treak Cliff Cavern is the one to choose for stalactites and stalagmites.
 Just remember to bring your sturdy walking shoes.

-A stone bridge crossing the River Wye in Bakewell
+The bridge at Bakewell spanning the River Wye in the summer

 4. Picnic in Bakewell